taskiq-python/taskiq/docs/available-components/brokers.md

 This is a special broker for local development.
 It uses the same functions to execute tasks, but all tasks are executed locally in the current thread.
-By default it uses `InMemoryResultBackend` but this can be overiden.
+By default it uses `InMemoryResultBackend` but this can be overriden.

 ## ZeroMQBroker

-This broker uses [ZMQ](https://zeromq.org/) to comunicate between worker and client processes.
+This broker uses [ZMQ](https://zeromq.org/) to communicate between worker and client processes.
 It's suitable for small projects with only ONE worker process, because of the ZMQ architecture.

 It publishes messages on the local port.
 All worker processes are reading messages from this port.